 Use Some Decent Email Templates

 While there’s a lot of room for creativity in creating high-quality emails.
 There’s also no pressing need to do anything unusual with the format.
 The typical layout of a marketing email has proven effective time and time again.
-If you use a modern email template as a jumping-off point for your copywriting process, you’ll avoid a lot of unnecessary effort.
+If you use a modern business email templates as a jumping-off point for your copywriting process, you’ll avoid a lot of unnecessary effort.

 Here are some newsletter templates that I suggest reviewing.
 You can sort by category to narrow things down, and preview anything that you think might be suitable.
-Everything there is mobile responsive, as well, which is exceptionally significant in a time of so much internet browsing (both professional and personal) taking place on mobile devices.
+Everything there is mobile responsive, as well.
+Which is exceptionally significant in a time of so much internet browsing (both professional and personal) taking place on mobile devices.

 In general, you’ll find that one of the biggest hacks is always to avoid reinventing the wheel.
 Take advantage of what’s already been done.
 Add your own unique tweaks, and you’ll be in a good position to compete without having to spend a lot of money or time.